 Where we found the cenotes in the Yucatan Peninsula

-The cenotes are mostly found in the states of Quintana Roo and Yucatán.
-The 90% of the Yucatan Peninsula is less than 200 msnm, the maximum elevation being close to Uxmal, the so-called little sister of Ticul, with 300 meters above sea level.
+Cenotes are found especially in the states of Quintana Roo and Yucatan.
+90% of the Yucatan peninsula is less than 200 meters above sea level, the maximum elevation being close to Uxmal, the so-called Ticul mountain range, with 300 meters above sea level.

 The only river system that exists on the Peninsula is in Río Hondo, border with Belize.
 Due to the gradient and elevation with respect to the sea of the Peninsula, in the state of Campeche there are hardly any cenotes.

-These flooded caves that are seen in the graphic, give you the idea of how fresh water flows in the Yucatan Peninsula.
-Quintana Roo, the state of the Caribbean Sea coast, will flow many of these waters, in the Tulum area.
+These flooded caves that are seen in the graphic, give you the idea of how the fresh water in the Yucatan Peninsula flows in the water table.
+Quintana Roo, the state of the coast of the Caribbean Sea, are going to empty many of these waters, in the area of Tulum.
 There are hardly any dry caves in this area, they are flooded.

 You won't want to miss the best 14 Cenotes in Valladolid